 Compensation in a wrongful death claim can compensate the survivors for losses they have suffered due to the passing of their loved one:

-- Loss of financial support from the deceased’s death (e.g., lost work income)
+- Loss of financial support from the deceased’s death (e.g., lost work income and lost wages)

 - Loss of household services, like cleaning or childcare